mah0001/metadata-editor-docs-v2/managing_projects.md

 # Managing projects

 A ***project*** corresponds to a "dataset" of any type.
-It can correspond to a survey or census microdataset, an administrative dataset, a geographic dataset (or servive), a document, a statistical table, an indicator, a database, a video, an image, or a research project with its associated scripts.
+It can correspond to a survey or census microdataset, an administrative dataset, a geographic dataset (or service), a document, a statistical table, an indicator, a database, a video, an image, or a research project with its associated scripts.

 ## The "My projects" page